 Movie audiences had never seen a monster quite like Gojira before.
 This dragon breathed radioactive fire, and all regular weapons were useless against its thick, scaly skin.
 In the end, the beast is killed by Dr. Daisuke Serizawa’s “oxygen destroyer,” an invention not unlike a nuclear weapon, that is powerful enough to annihilate all marine life in Tokyo Bay.

 The film was released in the U.S. in 1956 as “Godzilla, King of the Monsters.”
 Additional scenes of Raymond Burr playing an American reporter investigating the phenomena were spliced into the original for American audiences, and any direct allusions to the H-bomb were cut.
 Hugely popular in Japan, “Godzilla” was a tremendous hit in the U.S., too.

 In 1955’s “Godzilla’s Counterattack” (“Gojira no gyakushû”), another Godzilla-type monster surfaces, but he’s not alone.
 He’s fighting another irradiated dinosaur, Anguirus, also known as Angilas, who has risen from its prehistoric grave.
 This spike-covered beast resembles an Ankylosaurus.
-To distinguish new Godzilla from the dead one, this film was called “Gigantis, the Fire Monster” when it was released in the U.S. in 1959—later, the English title was changed to “Godzilla Raids Again.”
+Because the American distributor had little confidence in the Godzilla franchise, this film was called “Gigantis, the Fire Monster” when it was released in the U.S. in 1959—later, the English title was changed to “Godzilla Raids Again.”